Tight exponential analysis of universally composable privacy amplification and its applications: Specialized protocol for uniform random number generation

-Concerning the opposite inequality, we consider the case when our distribution $P^{A_n}$ is given by the $n$-fold independent and identical distribution of $P^{A}$, i.e, $(P^{A})^n$.
-In this setting, we have the following lemma.
+Now we consider the case when our distribution $P^{A_n}$ is given by the $n$-fold independent and identical distribution of $P^{A}$, i.e, $(P^{A})^n$.
+Using Lemma \ref{Lem9-9}, we have the following lemma, which is useful for our proof of the converse part (\ref{1-5-1}).